- Professor of History and STS

 Bruce E. Seely is a historian of technology who joined Michigan Tech as an assistant professor in the fall 1986 after teaching at Texas A&M University for five years.
-He has taught courses in history of technology, as well in American history, Western Civilization, history of science, and science and technology studies.
-Recently he has helped develop Michigan Tech’s undergraduate minor and graduate certificate in nanoscale science and engineering, developing a course in the societal implications of nanotechnology.
+He taught courses in history of technology, as well in American history, Western Civilization, history of science, and science and technology studies.
+He helped shape Michigan Tech’s undergraduate minor and graduate certificate in nanoscale science and engineering, developing a course in the societal implications of nanotechnology.
 His research topics are eclectic, and include the history of engineering and engineering education; transportation history and policy, including highways and railroads with a focus on engineers and policy decisions; the history of the iron and steel industry during the 19th and 20th centuries; and technology transfer and diffusion.
-He has authored two books, a dozen books chapters, more than 40 articles; and numerous contributions to historical encyclopedias; edited an encyclopedia volume, and presented almost 100 conference and colloquia papers.
+He has authored two books, more than a dozen books chapters, more than 40 articles; and numerous contributions to historical encyclopedias; edited an encyclopedia volume, and presented more than 100 conference and colloquia papers.

-Bruce served as Michigan Tech’s University Senate President (1997-2000) and as Social Sciences Department Chair (2002-2008).
-He has held a number of positions in professional organizations, including Secretary of the Society for the History of Technology (1990-1995), Program Director for Science and Technology Studies at the National Science Foundation, (2000-2002); and member and co-chair of the History Committee of the Transportation Research Board of the National Research Council (1999-2008).
-He is founding co-editor of the Journal Comparative Technology Transfer and Society, published by Johns Hopkins University Press (2003-2009).
+Bruce served as Michigan Tech’s University Senate President (1997-2000), as Social Sciences Department Chair (2002-2008), and as Dean of the College of Sciences and Arts (2008-2018).
+He has held a number of positions in professional organizations, including Secretary of the Society for the History of Technology (1990-1995), vice-president and President of the Society (2011-2015); Program Director for Science and Technology Studies at the National Science Foundation, (2000-2002); and member and co-chair of the History Committee of the Transportation Research Board of the National Research Council (1999-2008).
+He was founding co-editor of the Journal Comparative Technology Transfer and Society, published by Johns Hopkins University Press (2003-2009).

 - “Pan American Highway: Roads and Politics,” Routes-Roads (forthcoming April 2012).